krishna-verma-7999/quill/README.md

 1. npm run lint => to see if you have any error
 2. go to kinde and change the url.
 3. create a middleware file to protect your routes.
+4. to make /sign-up , /sign-in and /sign-out href work go to next.config.js file

+# making the shared link good :-